VISIONS OF FLORIDA AT THE MET

 Purchase, Diana Barrett and Bob Vila Gift, 2024 (2024.320)

-The New York institution invites us on a journey through time, to Florida, a popular tourist destination since the early 20th century.
-Walker Evans (1903-1975), a major figure in documentary and humanist photography, and Anastasia Samoylova (1984-), an American artist and photographer of Russian origin, retrace the imagery of this multi-faceted subtropical paradise.
-The former, renowned for his portraits of Depression victims, vernacular architecture, domestic interiors and road signs, has captured the emergence of the "Sunshine State" over forty years, from the 1930s onwards.
-The second, known for her work on environmental and cultural mutations, has been crisscrossing the roads of Florida since 2016, inheriting all that her elder had seen coming.
+The New York institution invites us on a journey through time in Florida, a popular tourist destination since the early 20th century.
+Walker Evans (1903-1975), a major figure in documentary and humanist photography, and Anastasia Samoylova (1984-), an American artist and photographer of Russian origin, trace the imagery of this multifaceted subtropical paradise.
+Evans, renowned for his portraits of victims of the Great Depression, vernacular architecture, domestic interiors, and road signs, captured the emergence of the "Sunshine State" over forty years, beginning in the 1930s.
+Samoylova, known for her work on environmental and cultural transformations, has crisscrossed Florida since 2016, inheriting everything her predecessor foresaw.

 © The Metropolitan Museum of Art, New York, 2024 © Anastasia Samoylova